 Search your topic and read multiple articles that discuss similar subject matter.
 Find useful information that you can use – and later cite – in your blog post.
 Get an understanding of the subject matter before writing so that you only have to glance back at your sources while your write.

-Once you know about the topic that you are writing your blog about, decide what the heading will be.
+Once you know about the topic that you are writing your blog about, decide what the title will be, and keep in mind that it needs to be engaging.
 Additionally, create subheadings that relate to the topic but might address further questions a reader may have.
 At the most basic level, this is a general outline.
 As you will see below, you may not wish to write an outline any more detailed than this.

 Creating your main heading and subheadings allows you to work through your blog post chronologically, writing about what needs to be covered first and then shifting your focus to related matters.
 This speeds up the writing process as it keeps you organized.